hugo-sid/hugo-blog-awesome/README.md

 Thanks to [piharpi](https://harpi.me/) for creating the [Jekyll klise theme](https://github.com/piharpi/jekyll-klise).
 It served as an inspiration to create this Hugo theme.

+Thanks to [Hugo-Sid](https://github.com/Hugo-Sid) for creating the original [Hugo Blog Awesome](https://github.com/Hugo-Sid/hugo-blog-awesome) theme, which served as the foundation for this.

 ## License

 This theme is released under the MIT license.
 For more information read the [License](https://github.com/BiosPlus/hugo-blog-extended/blob/main/LICENSE).